expressjs/expressjs.com/4x/en/api/app-param.md

-Map logic to route parameters.
+Maps logic to route parameters.
 For example, when `:user` is present in a route path, you may map user loading logic to automatically provide `req.user` to the route, or perform validations on the parameter input.

 _Note_

 * Param callback functions are local to the router on which they are defined.
-They are not inherited by mounted apps or routers.
+Mounted apps or routers do not inherit them.
 Hence, param callbacks defined on `app` will be triggered only by route parameters defined on `app` routes.
 * A param callback will be called only once in a request-response cycle, even if the parameter is matched in multiple routes.

 ```js